joemoose/dungeoneers.d20/docs/appendix-i-sword_and_sorcery.md

 - **HARM**

 	Deal d6 damage per anima spent to one target that you can see.
-Creatures and magical objects can make an attribute check to mitigate the damage.
+Creatures and magical objects can make an attribute save to mitigate the damage.
 Describe your manifestations however you’d like: electrical arcs, exudations of fire from your fingertips, grasping hands from the underworld.
 Sacrifice another anima for each additional target affected.

 	!!! info "Example"